 The Sole Representative of an Overseas Business visa is designed primarily to allow senior executives and managers of an overseas company to enter the UK in order to set up the company's first UK office, branch, or subsidiary.
-You cannot own more than fifty percent of the business and the main business should remain outside the UK.
+The representative cannot own more than fifty percent of the business and the main business should remain outside the UK.
 The UK business area should be in a similar area of business as the overseas business,

 The Representative of an Overseas Business visa can also be used by overseas journalists who are posted on long-term assignment to the UK.